MahmoudAbdelshafi/MLogger/README.md

 ## Usage

 ### Basic
-> If you are using CocoaPods to integrate Loggerithm.
+> If you are using CocoaPods to integrate MLogger.
 Import Loggerithm first:
 > ```swift
 > import MLogger
 > ```